-Cold Unsalted Butter.
-I repeat you want COLD butter for the most tender, flaky biscuit (see “Tips to Make the Best Drop Biscuits” below for more information).
+- Cold Unsalted Butter.
+I repeat you want COLD butter for the most tender, flaky biscuit.
+(Don’t miss “Tips to Make the Best Drop Biscuits” below for more information).

 - Baking Powder.
 Helps the biscuits rise to fluffy perfection (I prefer it to baking soda, which would make the biscuits too acidic).

 - Greek Yogurt.
-I replaced half of the butter you’d find in traditional drop biscuit recipes with Greek yogurt to lighten them up.
+I replaced HALF of the butter you’d find in traditional drop biscuit recipes with Greek yogurt.
 Not only did this trick work, it triumphed!
 You could have served these to me and told me they were your grandma’s drop biscuits (or ones made by The Pioneer Woman herself), and I would have believed you.

 - Honey.
-A delicious and natural way to sweeten the biscuits and give them old-fashioned flavor.
+A delicious and natural way to sweeten the biscuits and give them old-fashioned biscuit flavor.